nrwl/nx/README.md

 With Nx, you can:

-- Build full-stack applications using Angular and NestJS
+- Build full-stack applications using Angular and Nest
 - Use effective development practices pioneered at Google
 - Use innovative tools like Cypress and Jest